-Note: This article was originally published in Rough Asia on 29 April 2018.
+Note: This article on the Lumpinee Stadium was originally published in Rough Asia on 29 April 2018.

 In Bangkok, city roads melt down to a near standstill during rush-hour.
 Hailing a taxi during this time requires patience, it was only on my fifth try that I was able to hail down a cab willing to take me to Ram Intra Road.